Do we unintentionally teach our children how to bully, or how to be bullied? Could this be true?

 It makes me sad to admit I’ve engaged in every one of these behaviors.

-It’s easy for me to see that we could be inadvertently teaching our kids how to bully and be bullied.
+Could you see how if we engage in these behaviors at home, we could inadvertently be teaching our kids how to bully and be bullied.

 What about the mental/emotional bullying that has seen an increase of late?
-It is called relational aggression.
-You might know it as passive aggressive bullying.
+It can also be called relational aggression.
 It’s where one uses emotional coercion as the force to exert one’s will.
+Is this kind of bullying related at all to home life?

 1. Isolating, ignoring, and shunning certain children until those children act the way the bully wants.